niemopen/niem-naming-design-rules/ndr6src.md

 ### 14.2.11 Augmentation elements

 Augmentation elements are a means for augmentation in XML messages, used to augment an ordinary class with an object property.  *(See [§4.16.2.2](#41622-augmenting-one-object-class-or-association-class-with-an-element-property))*  An augmentation element is a container for property values belonging to its parent.
 For example, the augmentation element `j:PersonAugmentation` in [example 14-23](#ex14-23) below contains two values belonging to the `nc:Person` element.
-Augmentation elements have no meaning of their own, and do not appear in JSON messages.
+Augmentation elements have no meaning of their own, and do not appear in JSON or RDF messages.
 [Example 14-23](#ex14-23) shows an XML message with an augmentation element, plus the corresponding JSON message and the RDF entailed.

 ```
 <nc:Person>